RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/package-aqueduct.artifacts/aqueduct.artifacts.table_artifact.md

 **Returns**:

-  A dataframe containing the tabular contents of this artifact.
+  A dataframe containing the table contents of this artifact.

-<a id="aqueduct.table_artifact.TableArtifact.save"></a>
+<a id="aqueduct.artifacts.table_artifact.TableArtifact.save"></a>

 #### save